sony/nnabla/semantic-segmentation/deeplabv3plus/README.md

 python model_inference.py --model-load-path=/path to parameter file --image-width=target width for input image --test-image-file=image file for inference --num-class=no. of categories --label-file-path=txt file having categories --output-stride=16
 ```

-##### NOTE: model-load-path is the path to the converted parameter filr(.h5) obtained in the previous step.
+**NOTE: model-load-path is the path to the converted parameter filr(.h5) obtained in the previous step;
-##### and num-class=21 in the case of using the default tensorflow pretrained model downloaded in the "Download pretrained model" step (as it is trained on 21 categories).
+and num-class=21 in the case of using the default tensorflow pretrained model downloaded in the "Download pretrained model" step (as it is trained on 21 categories).**